 Orientation: Staff are pleased to conduct orientation sessions as needed.
 Requests should be made to Ancil George at (215) 898-2316.

 Photocopying: Patrons are encouraged to bring a person with them to help with photocopying.
-If this is not possible, patrons with disabilities should contact Ancil George in the Research and Instructional Services Department or Andrea Loigman in Rosengarten Reserve.
+If this is not possible, patrons with disabilities should contact Ancil George in the Access Services Department or Andrea Loigman in Rosengarten Reserve.

 Microtext/Current Periodicals & Newspapers: Staff is available to assist patrons with disabilities in using materials and equipment in this department.
 Please contact Rachael Schechter for assistance.